 Welcome to Kenmore Bridge Club.

-Located at the refurbished Kenmore Community Centre (98 Brookfield Road, Kenmore Hills) in the Western Suburbs, KBC opened for business on Wednesday 16th March 2011, fully affiliated with the Australian Bridge Federation and the Queensland Bridge Association.
+Located at the refurbished Kenmore Community Centre (98 Brookfield Road, Kenmore Hills) in the Western Suburbs, Kenmore Bridge Club Inc. opened as a not for profit community based organisation on Wednesday 16th March 2011; fully affiliated with the Australian Bridge Federation and the Queensland Bridge Association.

 Bridge hands are computer dealt and hand records available at every session.
 Bridgemates are used for electronic scoring with results available at the end of play on our website.